royerlab/inTRACKtive/README.md

 # inTRACKtive

 `inTRACKtive` is an application for data-efficient visualization and sharing of cell tracking data in the browser.
 The viewer allows users to navigate the tracked cells through time with a time slider, select specific cells, and trace cell lineages.
 The view of the explored lineage selections can be shared with a simple link, making it ideal for collaboration, education, and showcasing.
 This viewer eliminates the local setup of native software, making advanced  lineage tracing and *in silico* fate mapping accessible to everyone with a browser.
 It is built in TypeScript, using [React](https://react.dev/) and
-[Three.js](https://threejs.org/), bundles with [Vite](https://vitejs.dev/), and using [Zarr.js](https://github.com/gzuidhof/zarr.js) for light-weight data loading.
+[Three.js](https://threejs.org/), bundled with [Vite](https://vitejs.dev/), using [Zarr.js](https://github.com/gzuidhof/zarr.js) for light-weight data loading and the CZI [SDS](https://github.com/chanzuckerberg/sci-components?tab=readme-ov-file) component library.
 The viewer utilizes a specialized [tracking data format](public/docs/file_format.md) for asynchronous laze data loading and on-the-fly interactivity.
 This tool makes it possible for everyone to visualize, host, and interact with your cell tracking data!

 This tool was originally built to explore the light-sheet 3D cell tracking results of the [Virtual Embryo Zoo](https://virtual-embryo-zoo.sf.czbiohub.org/)